 Where can you find Make Movement your Mission?
 You can find us on Facebook, where for the last 10 weeks we have delivered 3 daily movement ‘snacks’ lasting 10-15 minutes.
 You can also find us on You Tube where we record the live movement snacks and post them on You Tube.

 What do people think of Make Movement your Mission?
-So over the 10 weeks we have run MMyM so far, what have we seen or learned?
-We have looked at peoples comments on the live Facebook videos (and catch ups later) and the You Tube videos.
-We have also done a couple of Facebook polls to see what people think of being involved.
-You can download the full report we have created (27 May 2020) here.
+In the first 10 weeks of MMYM we looked at peoples comments on the live Facebook videos (and catch ups) and the You Tube videos.
+In addition to this, we ran some Facebook polls to gauge feedback.
+From this we created a full report in May 2020.

 Views, Members and Minutes!
-As of 1st June (end of 10 weeks into the Mission) we have 2,841 members worldwide on the Facebook page.
-Each live snack has between 40-60 people watching and this rises to 150-200 views in the hours and days following as people don’t always make it to the ‘LIVE’ Movement snack.
+As of November 2022 we have 4,222 members worldwide on the Facebook page.
+The MMYM videos have an approximate reach of 215 people per video between the live videos and catch up sessions (as people don’t always make it to the ‘LIVE’ Movement snack).
 They often tell us when they have ‘caught up’ on the snack and we appreciate that life has many priorities and are just pleased they let us know.
-We have now delivered over 190 movement snacks and an additional >40 hours of additional movement minutes to our audience.
-86% are women.
+We have now delivered over 2800 movement snacks and an additional >700 hours of additional movement minutes to our audience.

-The You Tube Make Movement your Mission Playlist has 261 subscribers but many people just view rather than subscribe, as we have 5,900 unique viewers.
-We have had 18,427 views of the videos.
+Our channel which includes our Make Movement your Mission Playlist has 626 subscribers but many people just view rather than subscribe, as we have had 41,785 views on our movement snack videos.
 76% of the viewers are over the age of 65 (meaning 24% are under!) and 82% are women.
 Where are all the men?
 Look out for a Blog by Bob Laventure on this exact issue shortly!.

-And its not all about people in the UK either, so far we have attracted viewers from 22 different countries.
+And its not all about people in the UK either, so far we have attracted viewers from an additional 18 countries

 But far more importantly, the comments we have received have just cheered our spirits.
 We might expect, if people engage, some changes to function because of the additional movement minutes and the evidence base behind sitting less and moving more, but we have been inundated with comments ranging from physical, social, mental health benefits, to habit forming and behaviour changing routines.